 1. General.
 The ultimate goal of the disposition of complaints is to determine whether a student violated the Fundamental Standard of the Code of Student Responsibility and to impose an appropriate sanction, if necessary.
 Given the serious nature of these proceedings, the hearing committees shall endeavor to hold the hearings as soon as possible after notification of an incident.
 The hearings are inquisitorial in nature and do not follow formal rules of evidence.
 However, it is important that both the student and the hearing committees have the opportunity to present and/or obtain all relevant evidence and testimony.
 The Preliminary and Disciplinary Hearings are not formal courts of law, and the Chairs of said hearings may suspend hearings and reconvene them later on if necessary or in the interests of fairness and justice.
 A student may be investigated only one time for a particular alleged violation of the Code of Student Responsibility.

 2. Reporting.
-Any person having first-hand knowledge of a violation of this Code shall report the incident to the Associate Dean for Academic Affairs of the Law Center designated by the Law Chancellor and Dean to receive such reports, or to a member of the Ethics Committee of the Student Bar Association.
+Any person having first-hand knowledge of a violation of this Code shall report the incident to the Associate Dean for Academic Affairs of the Law Center designated by the Law Dean to receive such reports, or to a member of the Ethics Committee of the Student Bar Association.
 No anonymous reporting is permitted.
 If a report is made to a member of the Ethics Committee, that member shall promptly report the matter to the designated Associate Dean for Academic Affairs.